foxandy/Bayesian_wxPython/README.md

 Bayesian_wxPython
 =================

-GUI in wxPython for the Bayesian network package from the Bayesian_Python repo
+(Python) GUI in wxPython for the Bayesian network package from the Bayesian_Python repo

+Collaborators: Mike Vanger (@mvanger), Swapnil Chhabra